Home-Baked Mozzarella Spelt Bread with Red Onion

 • Grease a baking tin well with butter or oil (mine is just a little larger than 8 x 8 inches).

-• Spread over the touch of butter you have left and arrange the remaining onion slices.
+• Spread over the butter you have left and arrange the remaining onion slices.
 Sprinkle liberally with sea salt.

 Notes